mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton.md

 Mendix has created the following Tekton pipelines:

-* **build-pipeline** – Build and push a Mendix container image from a Mendix MPR file, hosted in a GIT repository — this can only be run after **create-app-pipeline**
+* **build-pipeline** – build and push a Mendix container image from a Mendix MPR file, hosted in a GIT repository — this can only be run after **create-app-pipeline**
-* **configure-app-pipeline** – Update an existing Mendix App
+* **configure-app-pipeline** – update an existing Mendix App
-* **create-app-pipeline** – Create a basic MendixApp CR — After running this pipeline, we are ready to run build-pipeline
+* **create-app-pipeline** – create a basic MendixApp CR — After running this pipeline, we are ready to run build-pipeline
-* **delete-app-pipeline** – Delete the Mendix App CR, which triggers the deletion of the environment
+* **delete-app-pipeline** – delete a Mendix App CR, which triggers the deletion of the environment

 #### 3.3.2 Mendix Triggers

-Triggers are set up to trigger the Mendix pipelines in two ways
+Triggers are set up to trigger the Mendix pipelines in two ways:

 * HTTP Trigger – triggers the build-pipeline pipeline
 * Tekton Dashboard Triggers – trigger the remaining pipelines